Are you looking for the best things to do in Munich in winter? This guide is ready to help out – keep reading!

 The observation deck here features binoculars, a souvenir shop, restaurants, and a small museum offering information about the mountain range, funicular construction, and stunning nature.

-Dine in style at Panorama 2961 or Gletschergarten and enjoy skiing and snowboarding at Germany’s highest ski area, which awaits you with its 20 kilometers of snow-covered tracks.
+Dine in style at Panorama 2961 or Gletschergarten and enjoy skiing and snowboarding at Germany’s highest ski area, which awaits you with 20 kilometers of snow-covered tracks.

 Those up for a challenge can hike up the mountain making it a one-day adventure.